jrs-coding-school/nosql-camp/API/index.md

   //  Simple http server and request handler
   ////////////////////////////////////////////
   const http = require('http');
-  const port = process.env.PORT || 3000;
+  const port = 3000;

   // Any node web server application will at some point have to create a web server object.
-  // This is done by using createServer.
-  // The function that's passed in to createServer is called once for every HTTP request
+  // The request handler function is called once for every HTTP request
-  //  that's made against that server, so it's called the request handler.
+  // that's made against that server.
-  // When an HTTP request hits the server, node calls the request handler function
-  // with a few handy objects for dealing with the transaction, request and response.

   var server = http.createServer(function(request, response) {
-      // grab the request headers, method and URL var headers = request.headers;
-      var method = request.method;
-      var url = request.url;

-      // the response object is a WritableStream,
+      // The response object is a WritableStream,
       // https://nodejs.org/api/http.html#http_class_http_serverresponse

-      // Sends a response header to the request.
-The status code is a
-      //   3-digit HTTP status code, like 404 or 200.
-      //     The last argument, headers, are the response headers.
       //
       // Here we return a 200 (OK) HTTP status code
       //  and the content-type... we're sending json back to the client, so....